-The Mountain Zebra National Park features the Eastern Cape nature reserve, an area that is filled by most of the rolling plains, craggy hills, and deep valleys and has turned to be a paradise for the cape mountain zebra.
+The Mountain Zebra National Park features the Eastern Cape nature reserve, an area that is filled by most of rolling plains, craggy hills, and deep valleys and has turned out to be a paradise for the Cape mountain zebra.
 It is situated about 27 kilometers just outside the Cradock in the Eastern Cape.
-The Mountain Zebra National Park was founded in 1937 with an aim of offering refuge to most of the endangered mountain zebras that were poached and nearly got extinct around the 1800s.
+The Mountain Zebra National Park was founded in 1937 with the aim of offering refuge to most of the endangered mountain zebras that were poached and nearly became extinct around the 1800s.
 This national park derived its name from the Cape Mountain Zebra.
 These types of zebras are distinct from the plains or Burchell’s zebras featuring mainly narrower stripes, an absence of shadow strips, and orange facial coloration.
 Its terrain consists of rocky outcrops, mountain plateaus, and expansive grasslands, and the best sightings of mountain zebras are assured for you, their population has hiked drastically ever since the old days of uncontrolled hunting.
 The park features a number of antelope species most of which include kudus, elands, black wildebeest, and springbok and this makes game drives one of the best tourist activities that most tourists look out for while on safari in this park.
 Others include the red hartebeests and around the wooded valleys, you will have a chance to spot most of the newly introduced African buffaloes, and black rhinos.
 There are several short walks for those of you who have a bit of energy to walk and feel to stretch the legs as well as several hiking trails though this was halted when the buffaloes were reintroduced in the protected area.